-4 Irish animal charities to support this St. Patrick’s Day
+4 Irish animal organizations to support this St. Patrick’s Day

 Friday is St. Patrick’s Day—a fun day that always reminds me of my Irish ancestry.
 Though I haven’t seen the Emerald Isle yet, I hope one day to visit its famed castles, museums and—of course—its shelters and sanctuaries!
 Here are four inspiring organizations dedicated to helping make animals’ lives better.
 This St. Patrick’s Day, consider supporting one of the following (even a small donation helps!):